 during the early days of treatment.

-Although interferon gamma injections are considered safe and
+These shots are considered safe and

-treatments, injections are worth considering.
+treatments, the shots are worth considering.

 Boguniewicz M, Leung DYM (2009).
 Atopic dermatitis.
 In

 N Franklin Addison Jr et al., eds., Middleton's Allergy Principles and Practice, 7th ed., vol. 2, pp. 1083–1103.
 Philadelphia: